myConsciousness/entity-validator/README.md

 **_Provides intuitive and productive Entity validation capabilities!_**

-`Envali` is a Java-based framework that provides an intuitive and productive way to validate Entity's field elements.
+`Envali` is a Java-based framework that provides an intuitive and productive way to validate Entity's field elements.<br>

-Validation items can be configured by adding annotations to the target field in `AOP-like`.
+Validation items can be configured by adding annotations to the target field in `AOP`.

 ## Benefits